kineticstoolkit/kineticstoolkit_doc/html/_sources/player.md

 ## Interconnecting the markers

 To ease the visualization, it is often practical to interconnect markers with lines.
-Here, we create those links as a dictionary.
+We create these links as a dictionary.

 ```{code-cell} ipython3
 interconnections = dict()  # Will contain all segment definitions